Week of February 22nd, 2015

 Pray For the Gospel to Spread Among All Peoples (Matt.
 9:37-38)

-• Click here for information about Turkey and how to prayer for this country.
+• Click here for information about Uganda on how to pray for this country.

 • Heart Cry Missionary Society